 “Sam*, an adult behavioral healthcare consumer, was having a hard time at his day program at NOVA.
 He’d recently moved into a group home after living with his sibling (his parent, who was his primary caregiver, had recently passed away.)
 In hopes of making the transition easier, Sam’s sibling decided it was best to avoid speaking with him for the first three to four weeks while he was living in the group home.
-During this time, Sam began to have problems at his day program.
+During this time, Sam began to have problems in his day program.

 On the day that the BHPI Quality team visited NOVA, Sam was having a hard time.
 He was distraught, crying, and inconsolable.
 Program Director, Erica Anderson, and her staff worked tirelessly to help console Sam, and calm him down, at times lying on the floor with him.
 Erica and Operations Director, Susan Shelley brainstormed additional ways they could help him.
 They decided to get him a balloon and a card that had been signed by the staff at NOVA to show him that he was loved and cared for.
 The gesture immediately lifted Sam’s spirits.
 He started smiling, laughing, and showing off his balloon and card with pride.
 The concern and care demonstrated in this kind gesture, helped Sam to understand that he was supported.

 This example of how the team at NOVA was able to help Sam thought his difficult emotional transition, is why they have been nominated for the Provider Spotlight.
 It shows how they work diligently to know what is going on in the lives of the consumers in their care and create a loving and supportive environment.”

 *Consumer’s name has been changed to maintain confidentiality.